prjemian/punx/docs/source/api/validate.rst

 ---------------------

 NeXus data files are HDF5 [#]_ and are validated against the suite of NXDL files using tools provided by this package.
-The strategy is to compare the structure of the HDF file with the structure of the NXDL file(s) as specified by the ``NX_class`` attributes of the various HDF groups in the data file.
+The strategy is to compare the tree structure of the HDF file with the tree structure of the NXDL file(s) as specified by the ``NX_class`` attributes of the various HDF groups in the data file.

 NeXus NXDL Definition Language Files
 ------------------------------------